PuttySoftware/avatar-construction-kit/README.md

-# avatar-construction-kit
+# Avatar Construction Kit
- Avatar Construction Kit (ACK) tool/library.
+ Avatar Construction Kit (ACK) tool/library; initial implementation is in Java, but planned to expand to more languages and game engines.